 Meta-analysis is typically a two-stage process.
 At the first stage, studies fulfilling certain inclusion criteria are obtained and an effect size estimate is extracted from each study.
 An effect size is a statistic of interest that measures the magnitude of a phenomenon.
 Typical examples of effect sizes are the risk ratio, the mean difference and the correlation between two variables.
 At the second stage, the study-specific effect sizes are synthesized in a weighted average to produce a summary effect.
 There are two approaches for synthesizing studies; the fixed-effect (FE) and the random-effects (RE) model.
 These two models represent fundamentally different assumptions regarding the underlying data.

 A fixed-effect model assumes that there is only one source of variation in the studies and that any differences in the observed effect sizes are due to the sampling error.
-Thus, fixed-effect model takes into account only within-study variance.
-A random-effects model allows for the true effect size to differ between studies and assumes that the differences in the observed effect sizes are attributed not only to the random error, but also to the variation in true treatment effects (heterogeneity).
+Thus, the fixed-effect model takes into account only within-study variance.
+A random-effects model allows for the true effect size to differ between studies, and assumes that the differences in the observed effect sizes are attributed not only to the random error, but also to the variation in true treatment effects (heterogeneity).
 Hence, random-effects model takes into account both within- and between-study variances.

 Heterogeneity is a measure of the consistency of the results between trials in a meta-analysis.
 A large degree of heterogeneity occurs when there are large differences between trials in the measured efficacy of an intervention.
 Meta-analysts often examine to what extent the heterogeneity in the effect sizes can be accounted for, based on various study characteristics (moderators).
 The process of examining the relationship between study characteristics and the effect sizes is typically called a moderator analysis.
 There are two major forms of moderator analysis in meta-analysis: the subgrouping of studies and the meta-regression models.

 Meta-regression is a more widely used technique that aims to relate the size of effect to one or more characteristics of the studies involved.
 As multiple regression is used to assess the relationship between subject-level covariates and an outcome, meta-regression in meta-analysis is used to assess the relationship between study-level covariates and effect size.
-Specifically, the effect size estimates are used as the dependent and the moderators as the independent variables in meta-regression models.
+Specifically, the effect size estimates are used as the dependent variable, and the moderators as the independent variables in meta-regression models.
 Also, a random effect is typically included in such models to account for any residual heterogeneity that is not accounted for by the moderators included in the model.
 Since the predictors included in the model are usually added as fixed effects, this approach then leads to a mixed-effects meta-regression model.
 From a statistical perspective, weighted regression analysis is recommended because it controls for correlations between moderators and does not require moderators to be nested.

 MIXED EFFECTS META-REGRESSION MODEL